CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 Using a template vault is a great shortcut to get started.
 Pick one that is close to what you are.
 Some are more geared towards content making, others for college and some for researchers.

-### Folder Structure For Files
-I also have found structuring my files not in my smart note system in a folder structure to make it easy to find files easily.
-This is the file tree is what I based my system off of [home system folder structure](https://github.com/roboyoshi/datacurator-filetree/tree/user/roboyoshi.home/root).

-Folders with project related files are name YYYY-MM-DD and a project name with project names for folders

 ### Additional Markdown Resources
 I’ve created some markdown projects to help me organize things in my life.
 I hope you find them helpful.
 - [Home Manual Markdown](https://github.com/CLSherrod/home-manual-markdown) - what I use to track everything in home
 - [Gardening Markdown](https://github.com/CLSherrod/gardening-markdown) - how I keep track of my plants
 - [Contact Relationship Management Markdown](https://github.com/CLSherrod/crm-markdown) - I found most contact system to be too complicated so I made a simple plaintext files to maintain contact notes

+### Folder Structure For Files
+I also have found structuring my files not in my smart note system in a folder structure to make it easy to find files easily.
+This is the file tree is what I based my system off of [home system folder structure](https://github.com/roboyoshi/datacurator-filetree/tree/user/roboyoshi.home/root).

+Folders with project related files are name YYYY-MM-DD and a project name with project names for folders.

+I also like this article [File Structure For Life](https://plaintext-productivity.net/3-02-file-folder-structure-for-life.html) - nice article

 ### Books & Videos
 - [Building A Second Brain](https://amzn.to/3OXMQmU) - good introductary book (on Amazon)